 Your NFU officeholders

 She has been an NFU member from grassroots through to County Chair; she served as Wiltshire’s Council delegate and also as Regional Board Chair for the South West.
-Minette has also been a member of NFU Governance Board and served as NFU Deputy President for four years from 2014 to 2018.
-Minette is also a Trustee of Farm Africa.
+Minette has also been a member of NFU Governance Board and served as NFU Deputy President for four years from 2014 to 2018, before being elected as president in February 2018.
+Minette is also an ambassador of Farm Africa and was made a Deputy Lieutenant to Her Majesty Queen Elizabeth in 2021.

 - Trade and standards